ColdBox/ColdBox-Hero-To-SuperHero/steps/step-4.md

 }
 ```

-Go update the specs you have by adding the `extends="tests.resources.BaseIntegrationSpec"` and let's run the tests again and make sure they pass!
+Go update the **integration specs** ONLY by adding the `extends="tests.resources.BaseIntegrationSpec"` and let's run the tests again and make sure they pass!